rubichandrap/territory-of-indonesia/README.md

 # Territory of Indonesia
 This is a dataset project that currently covering all territory of Indonesia from level 4 to level 6 of administration level.
-This dataset based on OSM Database that released in August 8th, 2022
+This dataset based on OSM Database that released in August 8th, 2022.
+This project generated using [territory-of-indonesia-toolkit](https://github.com/rubichandrap/territory-of-indonesia-toolkit).

 ## How to use
 You probably only need all files in `./dist` directory to be using in your project.
 This dataset provides such important data, but there're two most important, which are `OSM ID` and `Coordinates`.